Testa Malinvern: Characteristics

 It is located along the border line between Italy (Piedmont) and France (Provence-Alpes-Côte d'Azur).
 On the Italian side, the summit lies on the border between the municipalities of Vinadio and Valdieri, while on the French side, it is in the municipality of Isola.

 The border ridge runs in a SSE-NNW direction up to the summit, where it turns southwest toward Testa Comba Grossa, then turns again northwest.
 A secondary ridge branches off from the summit and heads east, reaching the Colletto di Valscura.
 The mountain is ideally bounded by the Bassa del Druos pass to the SSE, the Colletto di Valscura to the east, and the Passo del Lupo to the southwest.

 The name derives from the Occitan malüvèrn, meaning cold place, with particularly long and harsh winters, referring especially to the meteorological conditions of the Vallone di Riofreddo, which extends north of the mountain.
-It is pronounced with the accent on the "è": Malinvèrn.
+The name is pronounced with the accent on the "è": Malinvèrn.

 From a geological perspective, the mountain belongs to the Argentera Crystalline Massif: it is primarily composed of biotitic granitic gneisses, locally transitioning to microgranular granites; there are also outcrops of massive aplitic granites, amphibolic agmatites, and dark ocellar gneisses (especially at the base).

-The first ascent is attributed to Lieutenant Siccardi, a geographer of the IGM, in 1878.
+The first ascent is attributed to IGM geographer Lieutenant Siccardi in 1878.